December 7, 2025

 Brown remains one of the most selective ED programs in the Ivy League.
 For the Class of 2028, Brown received 6,244 Early Decision applications and admitted 898 students, an ED admit rate of around 14.4 percent.

-Brown does not release deferral-specific data, but historically, about 5 to 10 percent of deferred Early Decision applicants are eventually admitted during Regular Decision.
+Brown has not released a Deferred Acceptance Rate, but historically, about 5 to 10 percent of deferred Early Decision applicants are eventually admitted during Regular Decision.

 Next Steps After a Brown ED Deferral